DaJMasta/Rubidium-GPSDO-Monitor/README.md

 Code for an Arduino Pro Micro built into a monitoring board for a Rubidium GPSDO frequency reference
 By: Jonathan Zepp - @DaJMasta - http://medpants.com

+October 13, 2017 - update v1.01
+- Fixed error condition no longer relevant to the way it monitors that caused failures

 September 13, 2017 first release v1.0

 Included: